 Spinal cord injuries (SCIs) can change someone’s life irrevocably.
 SCIs can result in partial or full paralysis.
-People with an SCI may never work again or perform the activities of daily life by themselves.
-They may need daily care, around the clock.
+People with an SCI may never work again or perform daily life activities independently.
+They may need daily care around the clock.

-If you or a loved one suffered an SCI in the Clearwater area, call the experienced spinal cord attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA today at 833-552-7274.
-We will review your case and offer a free, no obligation confidential consultation and case evaluation.
+If you or a loved one suffered an SCI in the Clearwater area, call the experienced spinal cord attorneys at Dolman Law Group today.
+We will review your case and offer a free, no-obligation confidential consultation and case evaluation.
 People who have suffered an SCI and their family members can feel overwhelmed.
 We can help navigate the aftermath of the injury and fight to see that justice is done.

 How Can I Recover Compensation for a Spinal Cord Injury?

 SCIs range from mild to severe.
-But in every case, it’s natural to wonder how you can be compensated.
+But in every case, it is natural to wonder how you can be compensated.
 SCIs can cause both economic and noneconomic damage to the injured.
 If another person has caused the SCI, Florida law allows you to seek damages from that person.

 In general, Florida law allows people who have been injured by the negligent actions of another to seek redress by receiving economic compensation in the following categories.